DevExpress/testcafe/README.md

 ### No Extra Coding

-TestCafe keeps your tests clear of boilerplate code.
+Write tests without boilerplate code.

-* It automatically waits for page loads, XHRs and DOM elements to be visible.
-Thus, there is no need to write custom code to process these tasks.
+* TestCafe automatically waits for page loads and XHRs to complete, as well as for DOM elements to become visible.
+You do not need to write custom code for that.
-* Test runs are isolated, they don't share cookies and local/session storage values, that means nothing to clean up before each test run.
+* Test runs are isolated, which means that they do not share cookies, local or session storages.
+There is nothing to clean up between test runs.

 ### Descriptive Reports

-TestCafe automatically generates full-detailed reports providing a test run summary and comprehensive information about errors.
+TestCafe automatically generates full-detailed reports that provide a test run summary and comprehensive information about errors.
-Fancy call sites, clean stacks and screenshots help you easily detect an error cause.
+Automatic page screenshots, fancy call sites and call stacks free of TestCafe internals allow you to easily detect error causes.

-Choose from five [built-in reporters](http://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html) to output test results or create [custom reporter plugins](http://devexpress.github.io/testcafe/documentation/extending-testcafe/custom-reporter-plugin/) to produce your own reports.
+Use one of [built-in reporters](http://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html) to output test results or [create your own one](http://devexpress.github.io/testcafe/documentation/extending-testcafe/custom-reporter-plugin/) to produce custom reports.

 ![Spec Report](docs/articles/images/spec-report.png)

-### Continuous Integration
+### Straightforward Continuous Integration

-Take advantage of automatic test execution through integration of TestCafe with popular Continuous Integration platforms.
-TestCafe's browser provider mechanism makes it simple to set up testing in various browsers: local, remote, [Sauce Labs](https://saucelabs.com/) or [PhantomJS](http://phantomjs.org/).
+TestCafe is easy to set up on popular Continuous Integration platforms as it allows you to test against various browsers: local, remote, cloud (e.g., [Sauce Labs](https://saucelabs.com/)) or headless (e.g., [PhantomJS](http://phantomjs.org/)).
-You can also create your own browser provider plugin that will suit your platform and needs.
+You can also create a custom [browser provider](http://devexpress.github.io/testcafe/documentation/extending-testcafe/browser-provider-plugin/index.html) to add support for a browser or a cloud platform of your choice.

 ## Getting Started